zuestmedia/zmtheme-app/readme.txt

 This is the core of ZM-Theme-Framework to build completly modular PHP OOP WordPress Themes which can be edited with ZM Plugin Template Editor and Customizer.

 == Changelog ==

+= 1.0.17 =
+* Update: View / display settings updated -> loggedin: as single condition valid for all pages / if has other conditions than loggedin, loggedin valid only together with other conditions
+* Remove: section_offcanvas is not anymore set by default

 = 1.0.16 =
 * Update: View / display settings updated -> "hide if" display conditions added